-Kuomintang, KMT, 國民黨).
+The period under investigation (1949-1991) was a highly repressive time in Taiwanese history.
+Historians commonly refer to it as "Taiwan's White Terror," when the Taiwanese government was ruled under a single-party regime of the Republic of China's Nationalist (or Kuomintang, KMT).
 Chiang Kai-shek, the leader of KMT party, was defeated by Mao's communist party and retreated to Taiwan in 1949.
 In the same year, KMT announced the Martial Law Act (臺灣省戒嚴令) and introduced the Betrayers Punishment Act (懲治叛亂條例), aiming to immediately control Taiwanese society and avoid infiltration by mainland communists.

-It was widely acknowledged that high-level violence supplied by Chiang's regime was linked to the poor quality of KMT's intelligence on the island that was newly returned from Japan's colonization (Greitens, 2016, p.
+It was well acknowledged that high-level violence supplied by Chiang's regime was linked to the poor quality of KMT's intelligence on the island that was newly returned from Japan's colonization (Greitens, 2016, p.
 187).
 The 2-28 Incident in which Nationalists cracked down on anti-regime protests in 1947 caused almost ten thousand death of islanders.
-It was evident that Chiang lacked sufficient intelligence on indigenous dissent and control of the island, which resulted in a more heavy-handed approach when Chiang's regime retreated to Taiwan.
-Leaked documents from within the National Security Bureau also pointed to the need to reform national intelligence agencies when officials in the 1950s found that information tips provided by defectors can be several steps ahead of what is known by the government (Bureau, 1991).
-Information deficit prompted the regime to reform secret agencies and national police departments aiming to heighten social control and prevent communist infiltration.
+It was evident that Chiang lacked sufficient intelligence on dissent and the control over the island, which resulted in a more heavy-handed approach when Chiang's regime retreated to Taiwan.
+Leaked documents from within the National Security Bureau also pointed to the need to reform national intelligence agencies when officials in the 1950s found that information tips provided by defectors can be several steps ahead of what is known by the government (Li, 1991).
+Information deficit prompted the regime to reform secret agencies and national police departments, aiming to heighten social control and prevent communist infiltration.
 The enhanced surveillance and policing, persecution of political dissent, abusive arrest and interrogation, and over-repression against suspected civilians contributed to numerous political victims and a traumatic effect on Taiwanese society (Chen, 2008, 2014; Su, 2019).

 Coercive Institutions in Taiwan.
 Taiwan's security apparatus was both professional and relatively unconstrained in its use of coercion.
-The main actors in the security apparatus were the Secrets Bureau (國防部保密局), Taiwan Garrison Command (臺灣警備總司令部/保安司令部), and the Investigative Bureau (内政部調查局).
+The main actors in the security apparatus were the Secrets Bureau (國防部保密局), Taiwan Garrison Command (臺灣警備總司令部/保安司令部), and the Investigative Bureau (內政部調查局).
 These organizations created complementary, overlapping, and coordinated layers of surveillance to facilitate thorough monitoring of Taiwanese society, and the entire intelligence network becomes well established in the late 1960s after several waves of reform.
 These security agencies serve two main functions: intelligence collection and punishment execution.
 To collect intelligence on regime opponents, security agencies installed spies and informants in government offices and civil groups to monitor potential subversive activity.
 After intelligence was collected and the suspects were arrested, Taiwan Garrison Command took over to conduct interrogation, trials, and execution, which makes it a terrifying agency for political prisoners.
 Tortures or threats of torture were often used to extract information, and confessions were compared among prisoners who were interrogated separately to increase reliability.
-Arrested individuals were then sent to military tribunals and tried based on intelligence provided by secret agencies and information from Taiwan Garrison Command through interrogations.2 The Betrayers Punishment Act was the main legal basis that judges used to justify and measure the degree of punishment.
+Arrested individuals were then sent to military tribunals and tried based on intelligence provided by secret agencies and information from Taiwan Garrison Command through interrogations.
+The Betrayers Punishment Act was the main legal basis that judges used to justify and measure the degree of punishment.
 Executed communists and subversives can be advertised on newspapers or posters to create a terror atmosphere so as to deter participation.
 People released after imprisonment were also believed to be monitored by local police, and they struggled to find jobs since they were blacklisted by the regime.